processing/art-plus-code/_curriculum/08-02-Lessons_Generative-Art--Weaving.md

 ```

 Play with different ideas of what a stitch might look like, what a cross-stitch or a beading section could be?
 What threads or colors can you use?

+## Ready to move on?
+[Use the Assessments](https://processing.github.io/art-plus-code/generativeArt-Assessments/)